 One word to describe my dog would be manipulative.
-When my family eats at the dinner table, he begs and paws at our feet, testing each f us to identify the weakest link.
+When my family eats at the dinner table, he begs and paws at our feet, testing each of us to identify the weakest link.
 Eventually, he notices patterns - he's more likely to get food from my mom than from my brother, for example.
 So he'll stick by mom's side during dinner because he knows the probability of getting food is higher.
 My mom tends to pamper Columbus more than my dad - so when my dad picks up the towel to give Columbus a bath and my whole family is sitting on the couch, he makes a beeline to my mom for protection.

 There is a saying that "cats are smarter than dogs" - they do what they want, and are known to "own their human owners."
 It isn't entirely false - a cat's brain has almost double the amount of neurons than in a dog's brain.
 They focus on perceiving and observing...and sleeping.
-Columbus knows which human to go to depending on what he needs - if he needs to go out, he'll go to my dad.
+Columbus knows which dog owner to go to depending on what he needs.
+If he needs to go out, or go on his daily walk, or has his exercise needs met, he'll go to my dad.
 If he wants food, he'll go to my mom.
-If he wants to play with his toy, he'll go to me or my brother.
+If he wants to play with his toy or cuddle, he'll go to me or my brother.
 Sometimes he'll come when called but it really depends on how he feels - if he's too comfortable in bed, he won't move - and he knows he won't get punished for it.
-Now when you're you're wondering: "how intelligent are dogs?" who don't listen to you, you'll think back on Columbus.
-So... maybe your dog isn't lazy, just smart enough to work the system!
+He's a lap dog living the most luxurious doggie lifestyle in the world.